By all reports, it appears that 2020 was a good year for cybercriminals and a bad one for the cyber security of businesses around the world.

 Like the Greek myth of the Trojan Horse, Trojan malware masquerades as a legitimate program to convince a user to open the gates to a computer and its network.

 Trojan malware has become one of the most popular techniques for hackers to gain access to a network.
-This type of malware also tends to be difficult to defend against because they’re easy for cybercriminals to produce and they rely on the unpredictable actions of individuals to let the Trojan in.
+This type of malware also tends to be difficult to defend against because they’re easy for cyber criminals to produce and they rely on the unpredictable actions of individuals to let the Trojan in.

 A dropper is a form of Trojan that, once it’s found its way into a system, installs or ‘drops’ other pieces of malware into the compromised system and then deletes itself once its job is complete.
 This is why it’s often referred to as “the malware that precipitates malware.”
 As droppers delete themselves after they’ve fulfilled their function, they don’t actually save within the network, but the presence of droppers are usually a precursor to an attack that serves to further the ultimate goal of the attack.

-The most distinctive element of worm malware is that it’s the only type that can reproduce and copy itself on its own.
+The most distinctive element of computer worm malware is that it’s the only type that can reproduce and copy itself on its own.
 Worms will find the darkest recesses of a computer’s system and exploit existing vulnerabilities and backdoors.
 Often, worms use areas of an operating system that are invisible to users or that automatically run, which is why worms can spread quickly and thoroughly throughout a computer’s network.

 Australian businesses have become a particular target for ransomware attacks.
 According to one cyber security survey, Australian businesses are being targeted at a 10 percent higher rate than the global average and have become the second most targeted country in the world.

-Ransomware attacks happen when malware enters a system and locks or encrypts the user’s data, essentially holding the victim’s data hostage until the ransom is paid.
+A ransomware attack happen when malware enters a system and locks or encrypts the user’s data, essentially holding the victim’s data hostage until the ransom is paid.

 Cryptocurrency mining (cryptomining) is a process whereby cryptocurrency transactions are verified using complex algorithms that require the processing power of computers to execute.
 In exchange for completing these complex problems, miners receive a small cryptocurrency fee.